© 2015, T. Dalton

-There can be no denying the “Holocaust” of the mid-twentieth century: it was called World War II.
-Roughly 50 to 60 million people died worldwide—about 70 percent of whom were civilians.1 They died from a variety of causes including guns, bombs, fire, disease, exposure, starvation, and chemical toxins.
-Within this greater Holocaust existed many lesser holocausts: the Allied fire-bombings of Dresden, Hamburg, and Cologne; the killing of hundreds of thousands of German soldiers and civilians, by the victorious Allies, after the formal end of the war; the U.S. nuclear attacks on Hiroshima and Nagasaki, which incinerated 170,000 women, children, and elderly; and the Jewish Holocaust of Nazi Germany.
-It is this last Holocaust which has been the topic of heated debate over the years, and it is this Holocaust which I address in this book.
+There can be no denying the Holocaust of the mid-twentieth century: it was called World War II.
+Roughly 50 to 60 million people died worldwide—about 70 percent of whom were civilians.
+They died from a variety of causes including guns, bombs, fire, disease, exposure, starvation, and chemical toxins.
+Within this greater Holocaust there existed many lesser holocausts: the Allied fire-bombings of Dresden, Hamburg, and Cologne; the killing of hundreds of thousands of German soldiers and civilians, by the victorious Allies, after the formal end of the war; the US nuclear attacks on Hiroshima and Nagasaki, which incinerated 170,000 women, children, and elderly; and the Jewish Holocaust of Nazi Germany.
+It is this last Holocaust which has been the topic of heated debate over the years.
+It is this Holocaust that I address in this book.

-Of the millions that died in the war, about 10 percent, or six million, are claimed to have been Jews killed by the Nazi regime, both in Germany and in its occupied territories.
-This Jewish Holocaust—the Holocaust, many would say—has been the subject of intense study for more than sixty years, ever since the postwar Nuremberg Trials of 1945 and 1946.
+Of the millions who died in the war, about 10 percent, or six million, are claimed to have been Jews killed by the Nazi regime, both in Germany and in its occupied territories.
+This Jewish Holocaust—the Holocaust, many would say—has been the subject of intense study for 70 years now, ever since the postwar Nuremberg Trials of 1945 and 1946.
+Thousands of books and articles have been written on it; numerous films describe it; countless news stories have covered it.
 According to some, it is the “most well-documented event in history.”

-[The Holocaust is] the systematic state-sponsored murder of 6 million Jews by the Nazis and their collaborators during World War 2.
+[The Holocaust was] the systematic state-sponsored murder of 6 million Jews by the Nazis and their collaborators during World War 2.
 (1993: 1)

 There remain, however, many open issues and many unanswered questions.
-Some researchers make challenging and troubling claims, which threaten to overturn major aspects of the Holocaust story:
+Revisionists make challenging and troubling claims, ones that threaten to overturn major aspects of the Holocaust story: